Uberi/University-Notes/PHIL145/PHIL145.md

 Reasoning
 ---------

-Philisophical questions are often questions with no established methods for solving them.
+Philosophical questions are often questions with no established methods for solving them.
 "Is the stove on?" has established methods for solving - check the stove.

 Philosophers develop concepts and methods of looking at the reasoning about these questions.
 Domain-general reasoning is often the only way we can look a these problems when they are too new or difficult to solve otherwise.
 This is also useful in math, logic, science, etc.